 Fearing clear the previous concepts we can understand why the most important points that are present in a calculation of thermal load or cooling:

-If we know that the sun rises from the east, the solar thermal load on the facade of the space to be conditioned will be greater in the morning than in the afternoon.
+ORIENTATION WITH RESPECT TO THE SUN - If we know that the sun rises from the east, the solar thermal load on the facade of the space to be conditioned will be greater in the morning than in the afternoon.
 The solar incidence on the building should be determined by the path of the sun during the period of time that the air conditioning is operating.

-Depending on the type of wall and ceiling material, including thermal insulation such as paints, plasters, among others, make the heat flow into the space to be conditioned slower, which, in the glass, this happens because the glass is a translucent material and is not 100% solid and in solid materials some of that heat is reflected to the atmosphere.
+WALLS AND CEILINGS - Depending on the type of wall and ceiling material, including thermal insulation such as paints, plasters, among others, make the heat flow into the space to be conditioned slower, which, in the glass, this happens because the glass is a translucent material and is not 100% solid and in solid materials some of that heat is reflected to the atmosphere.

-Thermal infiltration is another important aspect to take into consideration and that sometimes is omitted, this is the heat or heat flow that is contained in the outside air that enters the building or the space to be conditioned through the doors, cracks, between floors, between ceilings, and other openings, these infiltrations are presented by the difference in pressure that exists between the exterior and interior to be conditioned, and the most important of the infiltrations that must be taken into account is the humidity.
+THERMAL INFILTRATION - Thermal infiltration is another important aspect to take into consideration and that sometimes is omitted, this is the heat or heat flow that is contained in the outside air that enters the building or the space to be conditioned through the doors, cracks, between floors, between ceilings, and other openings, these infiltrations are presented by the difference in pressure that exists between the exterior and interior to be conditioned, and the most important of the infiltrations that must be taken into account is the humidity.

-Internal heat sources are those emitted by people, lighting, engines, computer equipment, electric or gas stoves, ovens and other similar items.
+INTERNAL HEAT SOURCES - Internal heat sources are those emitted by people, lighting, engines, computer equipment, electric or gas stoves, ovens and other similar items.
 The heat that people emit depends on the amount of energy that they consume to carry out the desired activity.
 A person in a state of rest or relaxation produces less heat than another person who is carrying out a sports or work activity.

 All types of light produce heat in a greater or lesser amount, whether incandescent or white light or LED or ultraviolet.